gpetepg/python_tips/README.rst

 Python Tips
 ===========

+These tips are for beginner to intermediate Pythonistas who have a bit of experience with the language.
+I focused on general Python tips that I think are good to know.

 Please clone or fork, the notebooks are meant to be interacted with.
 The TOC do not work on GitHib.
 ---------------------------------------------------------------------------------------------------